-Cyanocobalamin is a synthesised form of Vitamin B12.
-It is important for growth, cell reproduction, blood formation, and protein and tissue synthesis.
+Cyanocobalamin, also called cobalamin, is a synthetic form of Vitamin B12.
 Cyanocobalamin is used to treat Vitamin B12 deficiency in people (also in animals) with pernicious anemia and other conditions.
 As cyanocobalamin contains cyanide, it can not be used directly in the body and must be broken down and converted into methylcobalamin and adenosylcobalamin.

 Four types of Vitamin B12

-The human body can only use Methylcobalamin and adenosylcobalamin directly, which are two active coenzyme forms of vitamin B12 in the body.
-Other two cobalamins must be converted into these two forms in the cellular organelles first then can be used by the human body.
-In spite of this difference, this four types vitamin b12 have the same function, and they all can prevent and treat megaloblastic anemia and treat peripheral nerve diseases.
+The human body can only use Methylcobalamin and Adenosylcobalamin directly, which are two active coenzyme forms of vitamin B12 in the body.
+Another two cobalamins must be converted into these two forms first and then can be utilized.

-It is dark red crystals or crystalline powder.
-Hydroxycobalamin is better in water solubility and slower in urine metabolism, so it is called long-acting cobalamin.
-Although its absorption rate is lower than cyanocobalamin and methylcobalamin, it can reach a higher concentration in the eye, which is beneficial to relieve visual fatigue and is also a nutrition to the optic nerve, so it has a certain effect on toxic amblyopia in tobacco.
+It is dark red crystals or crystalline powder with better solubility in water.
+Sometimes it is called long-acting cobalamin due to its slow metabolism in the urine.
+Compared with cyanocobalamin and methylcobalamin, hydroxocobalamin can reach a higher concentration in the eye, which is beneficial to relieve visual fatigue and be nutritional to the optic nerve, so resulting in a certain effect on toxic amblyopia from tobacco.

 In addition, hydroxocobalamin can rapidly combine with free cyanide in aqueous solution to form non-toxic cyanocobalamin, and it has been approved by many countries for the treatment of known or suspected cyanide poisoning.

 It is a bright red needle crystal or crystalline powder.
 Its absorption rate in the human body is second to cyanocobalamin.
 In comparison with the other three types, it has a better transmission of nerve tissue, which can promote the metabolism of nucleic acid-protein-lipid and can repair damaged nerve tissue.